UT-ADL/autoware_mini_practice/practice_4/README.md

     speed = float(lanelet.attributes['speed_ref'])
 ```

-4. Waypoints should be extracted from `lanelet.centerline` (again it is iterable and gives you points where coordinates can be accessed with point.x, point.y etc.).
+4. Waypoints should be extracted from `lanelet.centerline` (again, it is iterable and gives you points where coordinates can be accessed with point.x, point.y, etc.).
-hint: the end point of a lanelet and the start point of the following lanelet overlap - there should be no overlapping waypoints in the output path
+Hint: The end point of a lanelet and the start point of the following lanelet overlap - there should be no overlapping waypoints in the output path

 ```
 # create Waypoint (from autoware_mini.msgs import Waypoint) and get the coordinats from lanelet.centerline points